MaxDenton/invest-info/README.md

 ## Usage

 1. **Browse Bonds**: Use the search bar to find specific bonds or browse through the list of available bonds.
-2. **View Details**: Click on a bond to view detailed information, including charts and historical data.
-3. **Analyze**: Utilize the analysis tools to gain insights into bond performance and risks.

 ## Contributing